SCRT-HQ/VaporShell/docs/glossary/Add-VSKinesisAnalyticsApplicationInput.md

----
-layout: glossary
-title: Add-VSKinesisAnalyticsApplicationInput
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSKinesisAnalyticsApplicationInput

 ## SYNOPSIS
-Adds an AWS::KinesisAnalytics::Application.Input resource property to the template
+Adds an AWS::KinesisAnalytics::Application.Input resource property to the template.
+When you configure the application input, you specify the streaming source, the in-application stream name that is created, and the mapping between the two.
+For more information, see Configuring Application Input: https://docs.aws.amazon.com/kinesisanalytics/latest/dev/how-it-works-input.html.

 ## SYNTAX